Unity-Technologies/ECSGalaxySample/_Documentation/code-overview.md

 #### Blob data authoring

 Ships and buildings all have some data that is common across all instances and never changes per-instance.
 In these cases, it can be beneficial to store that data in blob assets, because it reduces the memory footprint of our actors, and reduces the size of our actor archetypes in chunks (leading to improved performance in certain cases).
-For this, we use the `BakedScriptableObject` utility in the project.
-This is a simple class that `ScriptableObjects` can inherit from, and it allows them to act as authorings/bakers for blob assets.
-These `ScriptableObjects` can be dragged and dropped into the inspectors of authoring components, and get converted to blobs during baking.
+For this, we use the `IBlobAuthoring` interface in the project.
+This is a simple interface that objects can implement, and it allows them to act as authorings/bakers for blob assets.

 Let's see how this works using the `FighterDataObject` as an example:
-* `FighterDataObject` inherits from `BakedScriptableObject<FighterData>`, where `FighterData` is an unmanaged representation of the data that is common to all fighters and doesn't change per instance.
+* `FighterDataObject` is a serializable class that implements `IBlobAuthoring<FighterData>`, where `FighterData` is an unmanaged representation of the data that is common to all fighters and doesn't change per instance.
-* `FighterDataObject` has a `FighterData` serializable field, and overrides `BakeToBlobData` (from `BakedScriptableObject`). `BakeToBlobData` is called when our `BakeToBlobData` is asked to set the blob asset unmanaged data during baking.
+* `FighterDataObject` has a `FighterData` serializable field, and implements `BakeToBlobData` (from `IBlobAuthoring`).
+This is responsible for writing the final data to the blob asset.
-* `FighterAuthoring` is our authoring behaviour, and it has a field of type `FighterDataObject`
+* `FighterAuthoring` is our authoring behaviour, and it has a field of type `FighterDataObject`.
-* During baking, in `FighterAuthoring.Baker`, we call `BakeToBlob` on the authoring's `FighterDataObject`, and assign it as a `BlobAssetReference<FighterData>` in our `Fighter` component.
+* During baking, in `FighterAuthoring.Baker`, we call `BlobAuthoringUtility.BakeToBlob` on the authoring's `FighterDataObject`, and assign it as a `BlobAssetReference<FighterData>` in our `Fighter` component.
-* With all this, we have "baked" a scriptable object to a blob asset that is referenced by all `Fighter` components.
+* With all this, we have all instances of the same fighter prefab referencing the same `FighterData` blob asset.

-All the various "baking" scriptable objects in the game can be found under `Assets/Settings/Game`.

 -------------------------------------------------------------------------